numerica-ideas/community/aws/cd-springboot-aws-eb-github-actions/README.md

 eb deploy
 ```

-**Note**: In order to implement your modifications, you need to commit them initially for ElasticBeanstalk to take them into account.
+**Note**: In order to implement your modifications, you need to commit them initially for Elastic Beanstalk to take them into account.
 Nevertheless, during your development or debugging process, you might prefer not to push changes that haven't been verified as functional.
 You can bypass the need to commit your alterations by staging them and utilizing the command `eb deploy --staged`, which conducts a regular deployment.

 ![EbDeployCommand](./images/eb-deploy-command.png)